 USCSC Chaplaincy Training:

 USCSC offers a significant way in which Olympians/Paralympians can give back to US Olympic Sports.
 They are some of the best people to address faith-based needs of their peers after experiencing the Olympic culture for themselves.
 The Olympic experience is a utopia of its own, and when shared among peers, there is a relational thread of understanding that takes place.
 USCSC takes this thread and strengthens its support system by professionally training Olympians/Paralympians to care for one another.
 USCSC is not set up for placement distribution of Chaplains, but prepares one for selection on US teams when called upon.
-2018 and 2019 is the inaugural year for Olympic Chaplaincy training.
-Below, you will find the 2018 and 2019 explanation of how you will earn certification as a professional sport chaplain at the Olympic level.
+2018-2019 was the inaugural year for USCSC Olympic Chaplaincy training.
+Below, find the explanation on how to earn certification as a professional sport chaplain at the Olympic level.

 If you are interested in participating in the Chaplaincy training program, follow the "Registration Form" link.